Genre = Paranormal Women's Fiction, Fantasy, Romance

+His dismissal dented my ego, but I’d survive.
 Despite being forty, I knew I looked good.
-I was still far from being a shriveled, old crone.
-Either I’d lost all appeal for Cale, which was possible even if not probable, since I was a goddess.
-Or Cale was still thinking of what it had been like to sail through the air with a freedom most mortals never got to experience.
+I was far from being a shriveled, old crone like all the Fates were turning into now.
+Either I’d lost my appeal, which was possible even if not probable since I was a goddess, or Cale was still thinking of what it had been like to sail through the air with a kind of freedom most mortals never got to experience.

 I shoved my frustration away and ate with relish.
-My six-foot-tall body required a lot of fuel.
-My ego might be slightly dented by Cale ignoring me, but I refused to allow anything to dull my enjoyment of our magnificently prepared food.
+My six-foot-tall body required a lot of fuel, and I refused to allow anything to dull my enjoyment of our magnificently prepared food.

-I twisted in my seat, then spoke into the air around.
+I twisted in my seat, then spoke into the silent air around me.
 “Duffinnia, did you do this?”

-I kept my gaze on the Leprechaun I hadn’t yet forgiven.
-“He’s mostly a client… or at least, he was a client.
-After this is over, I don’t think he’ll be needing me or the Muses again.”
+I kept my glare fixed on the Leprechaun I hadn’t yet forgiven.
+“He’s mostly a client, or at least he was a client.
+After this is over, I don’t think he’ll be needing the Muses or me again.”

-I turned and frowned at a frozen Cale, before looking back at Duff and sighing in resignation.
-The way Cale had been behaving I should be happy she froze him, but oddly, I wasn’t.
-“So, what’s up?”
+I turned and frowned at a frozen Cale before looking back at Duff and sighing in resignation.
+After the way Cale had been behaving, I should’ve been happy she froze him, but oddly, I wasn’t.

 Duff tugged on her red curls.
 “I need a favor from ya.”

-Duff’s answering glare was for an absent person.
-She shook her head.
-“Someone cast a spell and preserved my parents in amber.
+Duff’s answering glare was meant for an absent person.
+She shook her head to pull herself from her thoughts.
+“Someone cast a spell and fossilized my parents in amber.
 I don’t think they’re dead, but rather in some sort of limbo.
-The favor I need is to help me bust them out.”
+The favor I need is for ya to help me bust them out.”

 I chuckled.
 “Duff, you can open portals.
-Plus, I know being sneaky is listed as a top skill on your magical resume.
-Why in all the realms do you need me to help you?”
+Plus, I know being sneaky must be listed as a top skill on your Leprechaun resume.
+Why in any realm do you need me to help you?”

 Duff snorted as her eyes darkened with anger.
 “Because I’m fairly sure my younger brother is the one who did this to them.
-As I told ya, my parents announced to our entire pantheon that I wouldn’t be ruling them anytime soon.
-Knowing that, Hamlin’s gleefully taken it on himself to name himself as ruler.
+As I told ya, my parents announced to our entire pantheon that I wouldn’t be ruling them soon.
+Knowing that, Hamlin’s gleefully taken it on himself to name himself as ruler in their place.
 When I asked him what happened, the bloody arse smiled and said our parents had many enemies.
-Then he shoo-ed me away from the throne where he now sits and gloats.”
+Then he waved me away from the throne where he now sits and gloats.”

-Duff shoved her hands in to her jacket pockets.
+Duff shoved her hands into her jacket pockets.
 “Ya have a combination of traits I don’t possess.
 I think ya could reason out a solution that my irrational disgust of my brother is preventing me from seeing.
-If I kill my brother, I’ll have to take over for sure, which would be in direct violation of the promise I extracted from my parents.
+If I kill my brother, I’ll have to take over for sure, which would directly violate the promise I extracted from my parents.
 It would leave my right to rule open to challenge.
 Fending off challengers would become my full-time job.
 But if I don’t save my parents, I’ll have to take over for sure because Hamlin will destroy everyone if I don’t.
-There’s no scenario that ends well for me except the one where my parents get out of the amber and go back to ruling.”
+No scenario ends well for me except the one where my parents get out of the amber and go back to ruling.”

-The restaurant around us resumed activity again.
-My gaze jerked to Cale whose fork finished the trip to his mouth.
+The restaurant resumed activity again.
+My gaze jerked to Cale, whose fork finished the trip to his mouth.
 I turned back to hear Duff swearing under her breath.
-That sure was a fast ten minutes.
+That sure was a short ten minutes.
 Or Duff was losing her touch.

 I didn’t know if Cale realized Duff had frozen him.
 Indar did that to him once and he’d been aware the whole time.
-I hadn’t seen any signs of temper in Cale yet, but who knew what his dragon side was like?
+I had seen no signs of temper in Cale yet, but who knew what his dragon side would be like?
 I had enough to deal with.
 Duff and her problems needed to go away.

 Duff turned to Cale and smiled.
 She pulled one hand from the pocket of her jacket and extended it.
 “It’s a pleasure, Cale.
 Atlanta didn’t tell me she was dating you.
 I doubt that means she’s ashamed of ya, but consider yerself warned.
 She’s a woman of many attitudes.”

-I opened my mouth to say this wasn’t a date, but shut it when I realized the Fates might be listening.
-I’d promised Cale nine dates in exchange for his help.
-This was date two.
-Lousy or not, I wanted tonight to count toward my promise.
+I opened my mouth to say this wasn’t a date but shut it when I realized the Fates might be listening.
+I’d promised Cale nine dates in exchange for him hanging around until all the tasks were done.
+This date was date two, and lousy or not, I wanted tonight to count toward my promise.

 Cale shook Duff’s hand and smiled at her.
 “Nice to meet you, Duff.
 Are you a goddess too?”

 I felt sure Cale asked Duff that to test her.
 He’d been so clever when dealing with my new Troll bestie, Shengis.
 I wondered if some quiet instinct warned Cale that he was talking to someone of a similar paranormal type.
-Leprechauns, Trolls, and Sprites were all in the same pantheon.
+Leprechauns, Trolls, and Sprites were all in the same pantheon—well, sort of.

-“Me a goddess?”
+“Me, a goddess?”
 Duff repeated before she laughed.
-“Goodness no, Cale.
+“No, Cale.
 I’m a Leprechaun princess.
 And what are yer paranormal leanings, if I might ask?”

 Cale blinked at her for a moment and then grinned.
-“I’m the mortal Champion of the Doomsday Prophecy… and of Goddess Atlanta.”
+“I’m the mortal Champion of the Doomsday Prophecy and Goddess Atlanta.”

 My head jerked around to stare at him.
 Cale’s sudden discretion surprised me after all the talking he’d done about how cool it was to be a dragon.
 We might not be heading to bed tonight—or ever—but his loyalty boded well for us staying friends for a good long while.